Bollinger County, Missouri: Agriculture

 Like it is in many rural areas, agriculture and farming plays a critical role in the economy of Bollinger County.
 The average size of a farm in the county is 250 acre.
 The average value of agricultural products sold per farm was $21,451 while the average total farm production expenses per farm was $19,413.
 The average market value of all machinery and equipment per farm was $36,801 and 31.69% of land in farms consisted of harvested croplands.
 In the county, 93.65% of all farms were operated by a family or one individual.
 The average age of the principal farm owner in the county was 56 years old.
 The average number of cattle and calves per 100 acre of all land in farms in the county was 14.10 while 0.61% of all cattle and cows were used for milking.
 There were 33 acre of land in orchards in Bollinger County.
 The most common crops are soybeans for beans with 20279 acre harvested, corn for grain with 10057 acre harvested, and all wheat for grain with 2857 acre harvested.

 Education

 As of 2007, 70.7% of residents 25 years of age and older in Bollinger County had a high school diploma or higher as their highest educational attainment while 6.9% had a bachelor's degree or higher.

+School districts including sections of the county, no matter how slight, even if the relevant schools and/or administration buildings in another county: